|Fees||Look up fees|

 • Different perspectives, and the influence of worldview, values and beliefs on sustainability;

 • The role of individuals, governments, business and innovation in building a sustainable future; and

 • Management, governance, and social-ecological issues for achieving environmental sustainability.

 Intended learning outcomes

-On completion of this subject, students will have developed a critical and interdisciplinary understanding of the conceptual and practical dimensions of sustainability as they apply to a range of different scales and contexts and their implications for governance and leadership; and
+- Developed a critical and interdisciplinary understanding of the conceptual and practical dimensions of sustainability as they apply to a range of different scales and contexts and their implications for governance and leadership; and

 - Extended their capacities for leadership and understanding of governance through the further development of their skills of analysis, interpretation, communication, collaboration, problem-solving and decision-making appropriate to the field of environmental sustainability.